MicrosoftDocs/VBA-Docs/api/Excel.TickLabels.Offset.md

 ## Example

-This example sets the label spacing of the category axis in Chart1 to twice the current setting, if the offset is less than 500.
+This example sets the label spacing of the category axis on Chart1 to twice the current setting, if the offset is less than 500.

 ```vb